Lundy; dreamy island isolation

 Day-trippers have 3 hours to enjoy on Lundy before the boat heads back.

-It’s not enough!
-Staying on the Island is an absolute luxury and gives you the time to explore properly.
+It’s not enough.
+Staying on the Island is a luxury that gives you time to explore properly.

 Things to do on Lundy;